Exam board: Edexcel

 Subject suitability for degree course or future career:

 The study of politics is an excellent choice for students who seek to develop skills of communication, analysis and interpretation.
-These skills, and the knowledge base provided by studying the political system, makes Politics an especially strong choice for students who wish to pursue careers in Law, Journalism, Management, the Civil Service and Charity sector.
+These skills, and the knowledge base provided by studying the political system, makes Politics an especially strong choice for students who wish to pursue careers in Law, the Police, Accountancy, Journalism, Finance, Management, the Civil Service and the Charity sector.